 Deep level changes do not happen overnight.
 Over time, however, yoga therapy can create permanent healing to all the levels of our being.
 A half hour home practice each day can bring significant changes.
 To this end, Megan works with you to develop a realistic, comfortable practice.

 Megan is a Certified Yoga Therapist through the International Association of Yoga Therapy (C-IAYT) and Registered Yoga Alliance Teacher RYT 500.
-She has been practicing yoga and meditation for over 25 years and has been teaching Yoga Therapy and meditation to students for more than seven years.

 Questions and Scheduling: